Gloster Javelin: Gloster designs

-Development of both concepts continued.
+Design iterations for both concepts continued.
 P.240 of April 1947 was Meteor-like in form but moved the engines from the wings to the fuselage, and added a slight sweep to the leading edge of the wing, producing a somewhat delta wing shape.
-P.240 also replaced the Rolls-Royce Derwent engines with the Metrovick F.9, which would later move companies and become the Armstrong Siddeley Sapphire.
+P.240 also replaced the Rolls-Royce Derwent engines with the Metropolitan-Vickers F.9 Sapphire, which later was developed into the Armstrong Siddeley Sapphire.
 The all-delta layout of P.238 was also updated as P.241, which used an all-delta horizontal stabilizer in a T-tail arrangement.
-P.241 bears a strong resemblance to the final Javelin design.
+P.241 had a close resemblance to the final Javelin design.

 The Air Ministry released more detailed specifications on 17 Jun 1949, as F.4/48.
 Gloster responded with two further updated designs, P.300, which was essentially a quick update to the Meteor with two seats and newer Derwent engines, and the P.316/P.317, another update to the delta layout mounting the Sapphire engines.
 The P.316 and 317 differed primarily in role, 316 was a single-seat design lacking radar and mounting up to four 1000 lb bombs in containers under the fuselage, while 317 was a two-seat design with radar and some form of heavy armament to be determined.

-The RAF requirements were subject to some changes, mainly in regards to radar equipment and armaments; Gloster also initiated some changes as further research was conducted into the aerodynamic properties of the new swept and delta wings, as well as use of the new Armstrong Siddeley Sapphire turbojet engine.
+The RAF requirements were changed, mainly for the radar equipment and armament; Gloster also initiated some changes as further research was conducted into the aerodynamic behaviour of the new swept and delta wings, as well as use of the new Armstrong Siddeley Sapphire turbojet engine.